Download This Bill in Microsoft Word format

 SECTION 12.
 Items (1), (21), (22), and (23) of Section 63-7-1990(B) are amended to read:

-Office of the Governor, for purposes of certifying that no potential employee or volunteer is the subject of an indicated report or an affirmative determination;"
+(23) the Division of Guardian ad Litem, for purposes of certifying that no potential employee or volunteer is the subject of an indicated report or an affirmative determination;"

 SECTION 13.
 Article 1, Chapter 3, Title 1 of the 1976 Code is amended by adding:

 "Section 1-3-60.
 The Governor shall designate, by executive order, the appropriate agency to administer the South Carolina Developmental Disabilities Council in accordance with the Federal Developmental Disabilities Act of 2000, Pub.
 Law 106-402.
 The Department of Administration shall provide such administrative support to the Developmental Disabilities Council as it may request and require in the performance of its duties, including, but not limited to, financial accounting support, human resources administrative support, information technology shared services support, procurement services, and logistical support."